-Endoleaks occur when blood leaks back into an aneurysm sac following an endovascular aneurysm repair (EVAR) procedure—one of the procedure’s most common complications.
+An endoleak refers to persistent blood flow within the aneurysm sac following an endovascular aneurysm repair (EVAR) procedure—one of the procedure’s most common complications.

 There are 5 types of endoleaks, each with different causes and treatment options.

 A Type I endoleak occurs when there is a gap between the graft and the vessel wall at “seal zones.”
 The gap allows blood to flow along the side of the graft into the aneurysm sac, which creates pressure within the sac and increases the risk of sac rupture.
-A Type I endoleak often occurs when the anatomy of the aneurysm is unsuitable for EVAR or inappropriate device selection.
-However, it can also be caused as the vessel dilates over time.
 This type of endoleak typically requires urgent attention due to high risk of sac enlargement and rupture.

-A Type II endoleak results when increased pressure within the side branches of the aorta force blood to leak back into the lower-pressure aneurysm sac.
+A Type II endoleak results when there is persistent blood flow in the aneurysm sac from small side branches coming off the aorta.
 This is the most common type of endoleak, and is generally considered benign.
 However, it is often unpredictable.

 A Type III endoleak results from a defect or misalignment between the components of endografts.
 Similar to what happens with a Type I endoleak, a Type III causes systemic pressure within the aneurysm sac that increases the risk of sac rupture.
 Therefore, a Type III endoleak also requires urgent attention.